India closes the water supply to Pakistan – are we in danger of a new crisis in Asia?

 Indus Water Treaty – foundation threatened

 Signed in 1960, the treaty guaranteed Pakistan access to western rivers and India access to eastern ones.
 He survived wars and crises until now, when India unilaterally suspended him after a terrorist attack in Kashmir.
-Pakistan is strongly protesting, threatening to respond "with full power".
+Pakistan he strongly protests, threatening to respond "with full power".

 Effects on Pakistan – real threats